loe/journal/_posts/2008-3-28-rails-stack.md

 `tmail` is an e-mail library, and is the same library that the `ActiveMailer` component of Rails uses.
 Rails 2.0 now looks for this gem before loading its own bundled copy; by installing the gem you can get extra features and bug fixes that may have been released.

-`swiftiply` is a gem that patches mongrel to use the event based network programming model, commonly called "evented mongrels".
-You can find more on "Ezra Zygmuntowicz's Brainspl.at":http://brainspl.at/articles/2007/05/12/event-driven-mongrel-and-swiftiply-proxy and "my journal":http://journal.andrewloe.com/computers-and-technology where I did some "elementary benchmarking":http://journal.andrewloe.com/2007/5/22/mongrel-vs-evented-mongrel.
+`swiftiply` is a gem that patches mongrel to use the event based network programming model, commonly called [evented mongrels".
+You can find more on "Ezra Zygmuntowicz's Brainspl.at](http://brainspl.at/articles/2007/05/12/event-driven-mongrel-and-swiftiply-proxy) and [my journal](http://journal.andrewloe.com/computers-and-technology) where I did some [elementary benchmarking](http://journal.andrewloe.com/2007/05/22/mongrel-vs-evented-mongrel/).

 ### Mongrel

-"Mongrel":http://mongrel.rubyforge.org/ will serve as our application server, containing an instance of the Ruby interpreter and our Rails application.
+[Mongrel](http://mongrel.rubyforge.org/) will serve as our application server, containing an instance of the Ruby interpreter and our Rails application.

 bq.
 Mongrel is a fast HTTP library and server for Ruby that is intended for hosting Ruby web applications of any kind using plain HTTP rather than FastCGI or SCGI.